Culverting Works and Drainage Maintenance Protocol 2019

 If any of the above works are carried out without consent it will constitute a nuisance under Section 24 of the Land Drainage Act 1991, and North Yorkshire Council has the power to serve notice requiring the nuisance to be abated.
 Notice may be served on the person who carried out the work (if they have the ability power to remove the obstruction at the time the notice is served) or the any person having ability power to remove the obstruction.

 If the notice is not complied with by the date specified on the notice then the person responsible will be guilty of an offence and liable to a fine on summary conviction.
 North Yorkshire Council will be entitled to carry out the any necessary works to remove or alter the unconsented work and to recover its expenses in doing so from the person named on the notice.
-The Council will take a risk-based approach to enforcement action taking into account the location and nature of the unconsented works, whether they are likely to increase flood risk and what the consequences of any increase in risk may be.
+The council will take a risk-based approach to enforcement action taking into account the location and nature of the unconsented works, whether they are likely to increase flood risk and what the consequences of any increase in risk may be.

-The cost-benefit of pursuing an enforcement case will also be investigated to ensure it would be delivering value for money to the tax-payer.
+The cost-benefit of pursuing an enforcement case will also be investigated to ensure it would be delivering value for money to the taxpayer.

 North Yorkshire Council Statement on the Culverting of Ordinary Watercourses

-NYC is, in general, opposed to the culverting of watercourses because of the adverse implications it may have on flood risk and the ecology of the location and the other effects discussed above.
+North Yorkshire Council is, in general, opposed to the culverting of watercourses because of the adverse implications it may have on flood risk and the ecology of the location and the other effects discussed above.

-NYC will therefore only approve an application to culvert a watercourse if there is no reasonably practicable alternative or if the detrimental effects of culverting would be so minor that they would not justify a more costly alternative.
+North Yorkshire Council will therefore only approve an application to culvert a watercourse if there is no reasonably practicable alternative or if the detrimental effects of culverting would be so minor that they would not justify a more costly alternative.

 The reasons for refusing consent unless there is no reasonably practicable alternative is that culverting increases the likelihood of blockages and flooding, Increases the difficulties in providing new drainage connections, and the repair, maintenance and replacement of culverts, and causes pollution and a detriment to water quality, all these reasons are explored in more detail below.